Introduction

 Splunk enables more complex enrichment options. |

-Flexible Search Language |
+Flexible search language |

 Utilises SPL for complex, cross-source analytics. |

-Utilises KQL, which is focused on tabular data. |
+Uses KQL, which is focused on tabular data. |

 SPL is considered more mature and flexible for multi-source, non-tabular analytics. |

-App Ecosystem |
+App ecosystem |

 Offers thousands of integrations via Splunkbase, supporting various vendors. |